VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

   -tlsKeyFile string
      Path to file with TLS key if -tls is set.
 The provided key file is automatically re-read every second, so it can be dynamically updated
   -tlsMinVersion string
-     The minimum TLS version that is acceptable.
-Supported TLS versions (TLS10, TLS11, TLS12, TLS13).
+     Optional minimum TLS version to use for incoming requests over HTTPS if -tls is set.
+Supported values: TLS10, TLS11, TLS12, TLS13
-  -tlsMaxVersion string
-     The maximum TLS version that is acceptable.
-Supported TLS versions (TLS10, TLS11, TLS12, TLS13).
   -version
      Show VictoriaMetrics version
   -vmalert.proxyURL string